 You can find more information in the attached documents below.

 To access x2VOL go to fcps.edu/Naviance.
 Students must scroll down the page, click on Student Naviance Login, and enter their FCPS username and password.
 Once in Naviance students must click on the x2VOL link in the bottom right corner.

 Logging Hours: To log hours you will either create your own Personal Project or you will use a Recurring Project.

 Create your own project by clicking on Opportunities and Projects > My Activity Log from the top tool bar.
 Click on the "Create New" button under "Personal Project' heading.
 You must fill in the fields for Activity Name, Description, Date, Hours claimed, and Activity Contact information.
 You must have a valid email for your Activity Contact person.
 You do not need phone numbers).
 You do not have to complete the Interest, Career or Reflection fields.
 Be sure to enter the correct DATE the activity was completed and to select the GOAL the hours should count towards.
 Click submit.
-Video directions of how to Create your Personal Project and log / add hours.

 My hours are associated with a Group and Goal, but they are still not approved.
 What do I do?

 Remember that all hours must be verified through email.
 When you entered the hours you needed to include a valid email address for someone who can verify you completed the hours.
 If you have done this and your hours are still pending you may want to contact the person whose email address you put in to verify your hours.

 During the school year, 8th grade students may check Carson Student Central (through Schoology) or their civics teacher’s Schoology page for upcoming opportunities.